jjanuario/titanic/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-You're new to data science and machine learning, or looking for a simple intro to the Kaggle prediction competitions.
+"You're new to data science and machine learning, or looking for a simple intro to the Kaggle prediction competitions."

 ![](img/header.png)